-Your Role
+Your Role as Stakeholders

-To make stakeholder engagement a success, your role is to learn, engage and contribute:
+To make stakeholder engagement a success, your role is to learn, engage and contribute.
+Start by visiting the SD43 Budget website at www.sd43.bc.ca/budget to:

 - Learn about government funding and allocation; - Learn about the SD43 budget process; - Learn about Directions 2020, the School District's vision; - Engage in the consultation by asking questions about the budget; - Expect responses to your concerns and input; and - Contribute ideas that align with the goals and objectives from Directions 2020 on how to address the opportunities and challenges.